 Yubo Kou and Xinning Gui.
 2018.
 Entangled with Numbers: Quantified Self and Others in a Team-Based Online Game, PACMHCI, 2, CSCW, Article 93, (November 2018).
 (CSCW'2018 second cycle)

-Governance and moderation: We study how design efforts such as moderation could make online communities a better place.
+User-Punishment Interaction and Moderation Experience: We study how design efforts such as moderation could make online communities a better place.
 A focus is on understanding and supporting punished users.

 Recent publications: